 Contractor shall respond to and correct detected healthcare program offenses relating to this Contract promptly.
-Contractor shall be responsible for developing corrective action initiatives for offenses to mitigate the potential for recurrence.
+Contractor shall be responsible for developing corrective action initiatives for offenses.

 h.
 Training

 i.
 Compliance

 Contractor is responsible for ensuring its Compliance Officer attends effective training and education related to compliance, including but not limited to, seven elements of a compliance program and fraud, waste and abuse.
 Contractor is responsible for conducting and tracking Compliance Training for its agency staff.
 Contractor is encouraged to attend DBH Compliance trainings, as offered and available.